Reverse Mortgage for Seniors

 Leaving Your Heirs Something After You’re Gone

-Reverse mortgages are a very expensive way to borrow money and in some cases, they can be a catastrophe.
-If the loan comes due because of death and the market is slow (which it is almost everywhere), the family may not be able to sell the house in time to pay off the loan and entire property can be taken by the bank, leaving the family estate worthless.
+Reverse mortgages are a costly way to borrow money, and in some cases, they can be a catastrophe.
+If the loan comes due because of death and the market is slow (which it is almost everywhere), the family may not be able to sell the house in time to pay off the loan, and the entire property can be taken by the bank, leaving the family estate worthless.
 It is not a good option for seniors looking for a lifestyle upgrade or some quick cash.

 For seniors living with a real financial emergency, it may be the only way out.
 Unlike a traditional mortgage, you won't have to make a monthly mortgage payment.
 You pay the loan back when you die, move or sell your home.